FalseNegativeLab/mlscorecheck/README.rst

     result['inconsistency']
     # True

-The consistency tests are numerical and **not** statistical: if inconsistencies are identified, it means that either the assumptions on the evaluation protocol or the reported scores are incorrect.
+The consistency tests are numerical and **not** statistical: if inconsistencies are identified, it means that either the assumptions on the experimental setup or the reported scores are incorrect.

 Latest news
 ===========